skrusche63/shopify-insight/src/main/scala/de/kp/insight/enrich/README.md

 ## Enrich subsystem

-The *enrich phase* is the third phase of the customer science process defined by Shopifyinsight, and follows the *learn phase*.
+The *enrich phase* is the third phase of the customer science process defined by CustomerML, and follows the *learn phase*.